-Model Joan Smalls told us that she concocts her own oil-moisturizer hybrid for maximum hydration in the colder months.
-"I mix Estée Lauder's Advanced Night Repair ($120) with Re-Nutriv ($275) at night," Smalls said.
+Model Joan Smalls concocts her own oil-moisturizer hybrid for maximum hydration in the colder months.
+"I mix Estée Lauder's Advanced Night Repair ($103) with Re-Nutriv ($310) at night," Smalls said.
 "It's actually not age-appropriate for me, but it's so rich, and between the shows and the weather, I need it!"

 Being the face of Maybelline and a global influencer with over 44 million Instagram followers, Gigi Hadid doesn't have to pay for products all that often, we assume.
 But one item she consciously spends her own money on is luxe lip balm.
-"Chanel Hydra Beauty ($50) is my all-time favorite lip moisturizer," Hadid told us in an exclusive interview.
+"Chanel Hydra Beauty ($50) is my all-time favorite lip moisturizer," Hadid says.
 "I just love how thick it is.
 I love the smell.
 It's the one beauty thing that I spend money on."

 Just as we layer our clothing when temperatures drop, it's important to layer our skincare, too.
 Model Jesinta Franklin doubles up on Olay Total Effects Night Cream ($35) before bed.
 "Your skin repairs the most at night, so it's one of the best times to nourish your skin with as much moisture as possible," she told us.
 "It's important to remember to hydrate the body from the inside out by increasing water intake during the day.